michaelchen-lab/blog/posts/why-adblocking-is-so-problematic.md

 While most of this article talks about adblocking from a publisher's perspective, the sustainability of free online publishing is nonetheless important for us.
 We often take for granted the amount of free content on the internet.
 Yet, these journalists must still be paid somehow.

-If these free publishers can't find a way to keep going, we may/will end up with paywalls everywhere, a situation arguably worse than intrusive ads. //
+If these free publishers can't find a way to keep going, we may end up with paywalls everywhere, a situation arguably worse than intrusive ads.

 So here's what we can do:
 1. **Disable your adblocker on the whole site.** Choose the media sites you frequent the most and support their work by allowing them to show ads.